 In line with this, students gain access to updated content when modules have new videos.
 This ensures that students know modern concepts and apply them right away.

-If you or your business is in becoming a thought leader in your trade, creating and selling courses online is a good marketing strategy.
-Topics that inform, inspire, educate and entertain increase your credibility and authority–especially when you make use of the right platforms to share them.
-With the variety of CRMs and software available, you may even choose to run your courses on your website via an external provider.
+If you or your business is becoming a thought leader in your trade, creating and selling courses online is a good marketing strategy.
+Topics that inform, inspire, educate and entertain increase your credibility and authority–especially when you use the right platforms to share them.
+With the variety of CRMs and software available, you may even choose to run your website’s courses via an external provider.
 Here are the two formats and some examples:

 Online Course Marketplaces

 Marketplaces are more of eCommerce sites that sell online courses, allowing people to upload a class under a specific topic.
-While there isn’t a lot of room for customization and limit your classes to several formats, these sites are free to join and don’t usually require any payment up-front.
+While there isn’t much room for customization and limit your classes to several formats, these sites are free to join and don’t usually require any payment up-front.
 Once the video is up, they are also responsible for promoting and selling your course to its users.
-Though this takes some work off your shoulders, you will not be able to nurture the leads further you gain from your course.
+Though this takes some work off your shoulders, you will not nurture the leads you gain from your course.
 Because you don’t have access to your students’ information, you cannot create more marketing strategies tailor-fit to their needs.
 Here are a few examples:

 Another popular eLearning site, Skillshare, is more of a creative learning community.
-Using a subscription service, it has attracted around 7 million students so far and has 28,000 classes available.
+It has attracted around 7 million students so far and has 28,000 classes available using a subscription service.
 They invite instructors to sign up for free.
-However, making your courses sell will depend on how many students you bring to sign up for a membership and how many royalties you ear.
+However, making your courses sell will depend on how many students you bring to sign up for a membership and how many royalties you earn.
 As with Udemy, it may take a while before you earn.